emberjs/rfcs/text/0229-deprecate-testing-restricted-resolver.md

 ## Remove Deprecated `unit` / `needs` Options

-Once the changes from this RFC are made, we will be able to remove support for `unit` and `needs` options from `ember-test-helpers`, `ember-qunit`, and `ember-mocha`.
+Once the changes from this RFC are made, we will be able to remove support for the `unit` and `needs` options from `ember-test-helpers`, `ember-qunit`, and `ember-mocha`.
 This would be a "semver major" version bump for all of the related libraries to properly signal that functionality was removed.

-We can then update the blueprints to remove the extraneous `integration` option.
+Once the underlying libraries have done a major version bump, we will introduce a deprecation for using the `integration` option.
+This deprecation would be issued once for the entire test suite (not once per test module which has `integration` passed in).
+We will also update the blueprints to remove the extraneous `integration` option.

 # How We Teach This